dtest505/prime-numbers/README.md

 # prime-numbers
-Just a list of prime numbers
+Just a list of prime numbers.
-Currently to 0 to just over 40 million (roughly 5.5 million prime numbers) Will be updates as the job continues.
-EWach file is 2 million prime numbers
+Currently to 0 to just over 40 million (roughly 5.5 million prime numbers) Will be updates as the job continues to run.
+Each file is 2 million prime numbers

  part aa 11 through 30,399,359